This eye candy slideshow will blow your mind, start here:

 A notable change in communication tools is Microsoft Teams (5.61% -> 16.74%) and Zoom (2.3% -> 13.16%) making a massive step forward.
 It’s likely a direct result of remote work gaining more popularity.

 Hiring developers is a critical challenge for managers; it’s currently the #2 challenge, and it has a solid place near the top every year.

 This chapter sheds some light on the hiring practices of tech companies, including hiring criteria, and the most popular methods for attracting and motivating talents.

-Since 2018, the most effective hiring methods haven’t changed.
-Employee referrals and having in-house recruiters are the best ways to hire talent.
+Over the last few years, the most effective hiring methods haven’t changed.
+Employee referrals and in-house recruiters are the most popular ways to hire talent.

 How do software teams measure performance?

 As you can tell, the #1 measurement for top performers is working software, and completed tasks only come in second.
 The difference between top and average performers in this is small but not trivial.